yandech1/CS7641_project/README.md

 ## Conclusion and Future Work

 ## References
  [1] P. Isola, J.-Y. Zhu, T. Zhou, and A. A. Efros, “Image-to-image translation with conditional adversarial networks,” in Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 1125–1134, 2017.
  [2] L. A. Gatys, A. S. Ecker, and M. Bethge, “A neural algorithm of artistic style,” arXiv pre printarXiv:1508.06576, 2015.
  [3] J.-Y. Zhu, T. Park, P. Isola, and A. A. Efros, “Unpaired image-to-image translation using cycle-consistent adversarial networks,” in Proceedings of the IEEE international conference on computer vision, pp. 2223–2232, 2017.
  [4] I. Goodfellow, J. Pouget-Abadie, M. Mirza, B. Xu, D. Warde-Farley, S. Ozair, A. Courville, and Y. Bengio, “Generative adversarial nets,” in Advances in neural information processing systems, pp. 2672–2680, 2014.
  [5] K. He, X. Zhang, S. Ren and J. Sun, "Deep Residual Learning for Image Recognition," 2016 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), Las Vegas, NV, 2016, pp. 770-778
+ [6] U-Net: O. Ronneberger, P. Fischer, and T. Brox, "U-Net: Convolutional Networks for Biomedical Image Segmentation," in Medical Image Computing and Computer-Assisted Intervention (MICCAI), pp. 234-241, 2015.

 #### Contributions